VW CC Water Pump Failure Guide (2009–2017) – Symptoms, Fixes & Replacement Parts

 VW CC Water Pump Issues: What You Need to Know

 The Volkswagen CC, produced from 2009 to 2017, is a sleek four-door coupe that blends premium styling with everyday drivability.
 Most VW CC models are powered by a 2.0T turbocharged four-cylinder engine, though some variants came with the VR6.
-The 2.0T engines used in the CC are similar to those in other VW models of the same era but can have different water pump designs depending on the production year and engine variant.
+The 2.0T engines used in the CC are similar to those in other VW models of the same era but may have different water pump designs depending on the production year and engine variant.
 It’s important to reference model-specific information to ensure you get the correct replacement parts.

 A key component in the CC’s cooling system is the water pump, responsible for circulating coolant throughout the engine to regulate temperature and prevent overheating.
 In this article, we’ll go over common water pump issues in the VW CC, warning signs to look out for, and tips to help prevent costly failures.
-Like other 2.0T-equipped VWs, the CC can develop coolant leaks or temperature faults if the water pump starts to fail.
+Like other 2.0T-equipped VWs, the CC can develop coolant leaks or temperature faults if the water pump begins to fail.

-2.0t VW CC Water Pump Problems – 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017
+2.0T VW CC Water Pump Problems – 2009–2017

 2 Different Water Pumps

-There are two different 2.0t TSI engines in VW CC models.
-The most common one has an engine code of CCTA, which can be found on the label on your upper timing cover.
+There are two different 2.0T TSI engines in VW CC models.
+The most common engine code is CCTA, which can be found on the label on your upper timing cover.
 The less common is the CBFA engine code.
-This version has secondary air injection, and in some models CBFA engine code cars take a different water pump.
-You can locate the same label on your upper timing cover, or determine if your car has secondary air injection.
-If you have secondary air your car will have an additional air pipe attached to the side lower part of the airbox which runs to an electric pump in the front of your engine.
+This version has secondary air injection, and in some models, CBFA engine code cars use a different water pump.

-• If you are unsure which version is right for your car email us with your VIN and we can help.
+• If you are unsure which version is right for your car, email us with your VIN and we can help.

 2009 2.0T CC Water Pump Kit (Metal) – for CCTA Engine Code